EasyCorp/EasyAdminBundle/CONTRIBUTING.md

 ### Making your changes

- 1. Fork [the EasyAdmin repository][easyadmin-repository] on GitHub and clone it in your computer.
+ 1. Fork [the EasyAdmin repository][easyadmin-repository] on GitHub and clone it in your computer:

+    $ git clone git://github.com/<YOUR GITHUB USERNAME>/EasyAdminBundle.git

- 2. Create a new branch for the new code (if you are fixing a bug, you can call this branch `fix_NNN`, where `NNN` is the number of the related issue).
+ 2. Create a new branch for the new code (if you are fixing a bug, you can call this branch `fix_NNN`, where `NNN` is the number of the related issue):

+    $ git checkout -b fix_NNN

- 3. Make your code changes (use the same code syntax as Symfony described in [PSR-2][psr2-standard]).
- 4. Make sure that your code is **compatible with PHP 5.3 and Symfony 2.3**.
+ 3. Make your code changes (use the same code syntax as Symfony described in [PSR-2][psr2-standard]) and submit the changes.
+Make sure that your code is **compatible with PHP 5.3 and Symfony 2.3**.
 Sometimes it's tricky to develop code compatible with Symfony 2.3 and 3.x.
 If you get stuck, just ask us and we'll help you.

 ### Submitting your changes

- 1. Commit and push your changes to your own fork (`git commit -a` and `git push`).
+ 1. Commit and push your changes to your own fork:

+    $ git add --all   # if you have added new files
+    $ git commit -a   # commit all changes
+    $ git push        # alternative: git push origin fix_NNN

- 2. [Create a new pull request][create-pr] in the EasyAdmin GitHub repository.
+ 2. Go to GitHub website and [create a new pull request][create-pr] in the EasyAdmin repository.
  3. Provide a short description about the changes made by the pull request.
     If you are fixing a bug, add the text `Fixed #NNN` and provide the number of the related issue (this allows us to track which bugs have already been fixed).